ExternalMediaController/arduino-multi-button/README.md

 Supports debounced click, singleClick, doubleClick, longPress and release events.

-Provides a generic MultiButton class that can handle any type of input, and the PinButton wrapper to simply use an Arduino digital pin as a button.
+Provides a generic [MultiButton](https://github.com/poelstra/arduino-multi-button/) class that can handle any type of input, and the PinButton wrapper to simply use an Arduino digital pin as a button.

-Please Star the project on GitHub if you like it!
+Added template parameters to define delay length of the clicks.

 # Installing the library